 Eighth course: salad of roe-bearing crab with Japanese citrus.
 This salad was very similar to the one served at Kikunoi Akasaka.
 Although different crabs were served, they both consisted of a shell stuffed to the brim with crab meat and roe.

-Ninth course: hotpot of soft shell turtle, grilled naganegi onion, sesame tofu and ginger.
+Ninth course: hotpot of softshell turtle, grilled naganegi onion, sesame tofu, and ginger.
 I will be honest with you, this dish was not a winner.
 I have never had turtle before and after this experience, I will most likely not have it again.
 It was tough, chewy and had a very strong flavor.
-I can say, without a doubt, the hotpot with Spanish mackerel served in the other location was significantly better.
+Not my cup of tea.

 Tenth course: Porridge of rice, cod milt, bone-in pufferfish, rice cake, yuzu, and seri herb; rolled pickled turnip, pickled daikon radish, salt-cured giant kelp.
 Another way of saying an elaborate bowl of porridge.